Twofold Multiprior Preferences and Failures of Contingent Reasoning: Appendix: Omitted Proofs

-Thus, by the independence axiom, $f \succ g$.
-In consequence, $\succ$ satisfies the monotonicity axiom.
-The converse direction in statement~\ref{it:conn3} is trivial.

-Now we turn to statement~\ref{it:conn4}.
-Let $\succ$ be a Bewley preference, with a representation $(u, C)$, satisfying axiom~\ref{ax:intervalorder}.
-It is immediate to verify that $\succ$ satisfies all the remaining axioms in Theorem~\ref{thm:general-representation}.
-Thus, by Theorem~\ref{thm:general-representation}, $\succ$ is a twofold conservative preference.
+Now we turn to statement~(\ref{it:conn2}).
+Let $\succ$ be a Bewley preference, with a representation $(u, C)$, satisfying Axiom~\ref{axiom_contagion}.
+It is immediate to verify that $\succ$ satisfies all the remaining axioms in Theorem~\ref{thm_main}, meaning that $\succ$ is a twofold multiprior preference.
 But being $\succ$ a Bewley preference, it also satisfies the independence and the monotonicity axioms.
-Thus, by statement (1), it must be a subjective expected utility preference.
+Thus, by statement~(\ref{it:conn1}), it must be a subjective expected utility preference. {\it Q.E.D.}